Setnr/carla-driving-simulator/README.md

 	* DetectNonExistingPoints_AmmountDetections (How many False Detections will be added)
 	* DetectNonExistingPoints_HorFOVFlag (Flag to specify where Points will appear Horizontally)
 	* DetectNonExistingPoints_VertFOVFlag (Flag to specify where Points will appear Vertically)

+* __Shifting Sensor__
+	* SensorShift_Start (When the Shift will appear)
+	* SensorShift_Intervall (Intervall when shifts will appear)
+	* SensorShift_Duration (For Constant Shifts: How long a shift will last (each world tick shifts the Sensor), Not Used for Jumping Shifts)
+	* SensorShift_IntervallDegradation (How the Intervall will change between failures)
+	* SensorShift_DurationDegradation (How the Duration will change between failures)
+	* SensorShift_Yaw (Yaw Rotation added to the Sensor each Shift Scenario)
+	* SensorShift_Pitch (Pitch Rotation added to the Sensor each Shift Scenario)
+	* SensorShift_Roll (Roll Rotation added to the Sensor each Shift Scenario)
+	* SensorShiftFlag (Flag to determine if it is a Constant-Shift or a one time jumping shift)
+	* SensorShiftTriggerFlag (Flag to determine if the Shift will occure because of a event or timebased)

 ## Usage